 picNumX = CurrPicNum − ( difference_of_pic_nums_minus1 + 1 ).
 (8-13)

 The value of picNumX is used to mark the corresponding short-term reference picture as "unused for reference".
+The short-term reference picture having PicNum equal to picNumX shall either have temporal_id not less than that of the current picture.

 8.2.3.4.2 Marking process of a long-term reference picture as "unused for reference"